Verizon is buying Frontier in $20B deal to strengthen its fiber network

 Verizon, based in New York City, will pay $38.50 for each Frontier share.
 The deal is expected to close in about 18 months.
 It still needs approval from Frontier shareholders.

-Shares of Frontier Communications Parents Inc., which were halted briefly on Wednesday after a report from the Wall Street Journal about the deal sent the stock up nearly 40%, fell 9% before the market opened on Thursday.
-Verizon’s stock rose slightly.
+Shares of Frontier Communications Parents Inc., which were halted briefly on Wednesday after a report from the Wall Street Journal about the deal sent the stock up nearly 40%, fell 9% Thursday.
+Verizon’s stock dipped slightly.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.